COSC3020/quicksort-kkrweb/README.md

 The time complexity of my implementation can be analysed as follows:
 To compute a theta bound for the algorithm's worst case runtime, we must first consider how the functionality of the implementation is accomplished.
+The implementation consists of two primary elements, being the primary quicksort(array) function and the helper partitionArr(array, startPos, endPos) function.
+The purpose of the quicksort(array) function is to......
+The purpose of the partitionArr(array, startPos, endPos) function is to.....

+Now, we can analyze particular runtimes of the parts of the implementation using the knowledge of how they operate.
+First,

+The overall worst case aysmptotic theta bound can be calculated through considering the runtimes of the actions of the implementation.
+The overall theta bound can be calculated as follows:.....

 //